PandaDoc case studies

 Navigating a 10-Year Legacy

 Designing for a mature product required strict feasibility checks.
 I collaborated closely with system architects and engineers from day one.
-This ensured we didn't waste time on conceptually beautiful but technically unviable or prohibitively expensive solutions, allowing us to ship complex features like the DocInfo panel efficiently.
+This ensured we didn't waste time on conceptually beautiful but technically unviable solutions, allowing me to ship complex features like the DocInfo panel efficiently.

-In the next iterations, we applied conventional styles and added flexible settings for document buckets.
+In the next iterations, I applied conventional styles and added flexible settings for document buckets to give users control over their workflow.

 Results